Aiding with Optics for Indirect Fire Control

 Indirect Fire Control Training

 Many training facilities often require controlled simulations that demonstrate realistic conditions seen in the field.
-The OptoAHRS-II has been demonstrated to be an effective training solution for 60mm, 81mm, 105mm, and 120mm mortars.
+The OptoAHRS-II is a practical Indirect Fire Control training solution for 60mm, 81mm, 105mm, and 120mm mortars.

 Antenna Pointing